ob1lan/FindingsManager/README.md

 - Finish the Overdue findings report (dashboard widget), and do the same for the other statuses
 - Fix the resize screen issues (responsiveness not mastered yet)
 - Add a feature to securely attach files to findings (pictures, PDF, etc.) + limit +remove them as needed+test
-- Add more features to the finding table (actions on selected findings, etc.)
 - Refactor OTP and forgot password to match the login card style
 - Change the icons used on the profile page (password change, 2FA toggle, etc.)
 - Add a feature to set the fixed date in the finding details, based on the status (filled when Remediated) or manually